 - Don’t be jealous of other people.
 Jealousy means that you have low self-esteem, and therefore, consider yourself inferior to other people.
 Jealousy and low self esteem, often, lead to lack of peace of mind.

-- Don’t dwell on the past.
+- Avoid dwelling on the past.
 The past is not here anymore, so why think about it?
-Let bygones be gone.
-Forget the past and focus on the present moment.
-There is no need to evoke unpleasant memories and get immersed in them.
+Better focus on the present moment.
+There is no need to evoke unpleasant memories.

 - Learn to be more patient and tolerant with family, friends, co-workers, employees, and everyone else.
-Expressing patience and tolerance toward others is a great exercise in self-control and discipline, and teaches you to stay peaceful, even in stressful situations.
+Patience and tolerance enables you to stay peaceful, even in stressful situations.

 - When you feel tenseness and anxiety, and when worries occupy your mind, stop what you are doing and practice deep breaths breathing for few moments.
 Even 4-5 deep, slow breaths will relax you.